-At long periods (> 20 s), N can be resolved easily by comparing the resulting measurement with previous phase velocity studies based on earthquake data.
-Figure 6 shows an example of dispersion curves obtained from cross-correlation of data from stations CVS and VES in

-California with various different N value and with $\lambda$ =0.
+We determined N based on a two-step process.
+First, we compare the resulting measurement with previous phase velocity studies based on earthquake data at long periods (> 20 s) to obtain the preliminary dispersion curve.
+Above 20 second period, the surface wave phase velocity variation is relatively small and N off by one can be clearly distinguished when the distance is small (< 1000 km).
+Figure 6a shows an example of dispersion curves obtained from cross-correlation of data from stations CVS and VES in California with various different N values and with λ =0.
 Here, we used the average phase velocity curve determined by Yang & Forsyth (2006) in Southern California as the reference curve for the Rayleigh waves.
 No suitable Love wave reference curve exists, so we increased the Rayleigh wave curve by 9% to give the Love wave reference.
 By applying a smoothness constraint to the dispersion curves, N at shorter periods (< 20 s) can also be resolved.
-The same method does not work for $\lambda$ however.